 The British Boarding Axe is notable for the fact that there was only one pattern for almost the entire age of fighting sail.
-This was the distinctive tomahawk and although there were many variations it was not superceded until 1859 when the lighter flared blade model replaced it, though by this time the nature of boarding actions was rapidly changing.
+This was the distinctive tomahawk and although there were many variations it was not superceded until 1859 when the flared blade model replaced it, though by this time the nature of boarding actions was rapidly changing.

 Gilkerson identifies the oldest known dateable axe to one excavated at Crown Point, New York -